UOSnetwork/uos.docs/uosBPubuntu.md

 The account name has the following conventions:

-* Must start with a letter or digit
+* Must start with a letter or a digit
 * Must be 12 characters
 * Can only contain the characters lowercase a-z and 1-5